AMIRKHAN1985/myeditor/README.md

 # myeditor
-Full responsive Code Editor for Python, Java , JavaScript  C and C++ and many more , work well in Split window
+Full Responsive Code Editor for Python, Java , JavaScript  C and C++ and many more , Work Well in Split Window.

 App Link: